CarInsurance.com Insights

 Am I eligible for coverage as a widow of a husband who served four years in the Korean War?
 And if so, what information is needed?

-Widowed spouses yearning to initiate or continue membership may need to provide a marriage certificate along with the USAA member’s death certificate.
+Widowed spouses yearning to initiate or continue membership may need to provide a marriage certificate and the USAA member’s death certificate.

-However, if your late spouse was a veteran but not a USAA member, you might get turned down for membership of your own.
+However, if your late spouse was a veteran but not a USAA member, you might be turned down for membership.

-I am a widow of an Air Force veteran.
+I am the widow of an Air Force veteran.
 He was not a member of USAA.
-Is it possible that I could become a member?
+Is it possible for me to become a member?

 Unfortunately, if your deceased spouse was not a USAA member but an Air Force veteran, you won’t be eligible for USAA membership.